© Crown copyright 2017

 - details of who estimated the value and if you got a professional to value your property, a copy of their valuation

-- an explanation as to whether the value offered represents the statutory open market value (If not, state on what basis it has been calculated, eg in Spain the value may be the ‘valor cadastral’ which is generally lower than open market value)
+- an explanation as to whether the value offered represents the statutory open market value (If not, state on what basis it has been calculated, for example, in Spain the value may be the ‘valor cadastral’ which is generally lower than open market value)

 - details of how and when was the property acquired and, if appropriate, what the purchase price was